casper-network/ceps/text/0096-remove-custom-payment.md

 The following have been the counter-arguments put forth to keep it:

 - It is a flexible option that combines custom wasm with multiple purses.
-It provides some ineffable utilitarian value in the abstract, despite the lack of usage or enthusiasm for it.
+It provides some ineffable utilitarian value, despite the lack of usage or enthusiasm for it.
-- Retro-compatibility, though this is largely abstract due to the general lack of usage.
+- Retro-compatibility, though (again) this is largely abstract due to the general lack of usage.

 ## Future possibilities